FrancescaPeru/project-site/report.md

 #### SUGGESTION

-To enrich the knowledge graph it would be useful to create an IRI in ArCo to identify _San Giovanni Battista_.
+To enrich the knowledge graph it would be useful to create an IRI on ArCo to identify _San Giovanni Battista_.
 We imported from dbpedia the IRI of _San Giovanni Battista_ to enrich ArCo’s knowledge graphs with a new entity: [IRI DBpedia Giovanni Battista](https://dbpedia.org/page/John_the_Baptist).

 ### Step 6